gilsho/bookmark/README.md

 Bookmark
 ========

-A command line utility for bookmarking directories. 'bookmark' works by storing a hidden file '.bookmarks' in your home directory contain all your currently used bookmarks.
-To install, simply copy the 3 files: mark,unmark, and goto into a directory in your shell PATH and add the following line:
+A command line utility for bookmarking directories and scripts. 'bookmark' allows you to store handy shortcuts to directories and scripts that you navigate to or execute frequently. 'bookmark' works by storing a hidden file '.bookmarks' in your home directory contain your currently used bookmarks along with the directory/files to which they point.
+To install, simply copy the 3 files: 'mark','unmark', and 'goto', into a directory in your shell PATH and add the following line to your .bashrc script:

     alias goto='. goto'

-to your .bashrc script.
-From then on, to mark a directory simply type:
+From then on, simply navigate to a directory you wnat to bookmark and type:

+	mark myproj
+to bookmark your working directory or:

-     mark myproj ~/directory1/directory2/.../directoryN
+    mark myproj <path to file or script>

 then from anywhere in the filesystem typing:

     goto myproj

-will change the working direcotry to the directory you bookmarked.
-To delete a bookmark simply type:
+will change the working direcotry or execute the script that you bookmarked.To delete a bookmark simply type:

     unmark myproj